Surjectivity of the total Clifford invariant and Brauer dimension: Introduction

-In his thesis, Bichsel~\cite{bichsel:thesis} (reported in \cite{bichsel_knus:values_line_bundles}) constructs an even Clifford algebra of a line bundle-valued quadratic form.
+In his thesis, Bichsel~\cite{bichsel:thesis} (reported in \cite{bichsel_knus:values_line_bundles}) constructed an even Clifford algebra of a line bundle-valued quadratic form.
 This was later used in~\cite{parimala_sridharan:norms_and_pfaffians}, \cite{balaji_ternary}, and~\cite{voight:characterizing_quaternion}.
-Kapranov~\cite[\S4.1]{kapranov:derived} considers the \emph{homogeneous} Clifford algebra of a quadratic form---the same as the \emph{generalized} Clifford algebra (in the sense \cite{bichsel_knus:values_line_bundles}) or the \emph{graded} Clifford algebra (in the sense of~\cite{caenepeel_van_oystaeyen})---to study the derived category of projective quadrics and quadric fibrations.
-With respect to Clifford algebras, line bundle-valued quadratic forms behave much like Azumaya algebras with orthogonal involution.
-In particular, there is no ``full'' Clifford algebra, only an even part together with a bimodule.
-In particular, there is no Clifford invariant in the classical sense.
-The construction of invariants in \'etale cohomology capturing the even Clifford algebra of a line bundle-valued quadratic form appears in \cite{auel:thesis} and \cite{auel:clifford}.
-In this paper, we develop a \emph{total} Clifford invariant for line bundle-valued quadratic forms taking values in the 2-torsion of the Brauer group.
+Kapranov~\cite[\S4.1]{kapranov:derived} constructed a \emph{homogeneous} Clifford algebra of a quadratic form---which in hindsight is related to the \emph{generalized} Clifford algebra of \cite{bichsel_knus:values_line_bundles} or the \emph{graded} Clifford algebra of~\cite{caenepeel_van_oystaeyen}---to study the derived category of projective quadrics and quadric fibrations.
+This was further developed by Kuznetsov~\cite{kuznetsov:quadrics}.
+With respect to Clifford algebras, line bundle-valued quadratic forms behave much like Azumaya algebras with orthogonal involutions, which do not enjoy a ``full'' Clifford algebra, only an even part together with a bimodule.
+In particular, line bundle-valued quadratic forms have no Clifford invariant in the classical sense.
+The construction of secondary invariants in \'etale cohomology capturing the even Clifford algebra of a line bundle-valued quadratic form with fixed discriminant appeared in \cite{auel:clifford}.
+In the present work, we develop a purely algebraic Clifford invariant for line bundle-valued quadratic forms with trivial discriminant, taking values in the 2-torsion of the Brauer group.